tazama-lf/docs/Product/Archive/Architecture/High-Level-Design.md

 ### 38: API for Enrichment Data Source <- Enrichment Data Source

 - Many clients or public data stores that host Enrichment data will be exposed via an API
-  - This API is not part of the Tazama system
+  - This API is not part of the Tazama platform
 - Enrichment Data Source can be of any type
-- Enrichment Data Source will not be part of the Tazama system
+- Enrichment Data Source will not be part of the Tazama platform

 ### 39: API for Enrichment Data Source -> Enrichment Data API

 Enrichment Data API is implemented using OpenFaaS

 - Many clients or public data stores that host Enrichment data will be exposed via an API
-  - This API is not part of the Tazama system
+  - This API is not part of the Tazama platform
-- Enrichment Data API is part of the Tazama system
+- Enrichment Data API is part of the Tazama platform
 - Enrichment Data API will expose endpoints to receive data from external sources (examples: API for Enrichment Data).
 Access to those endpoints will be secure behind the API Gateway with authentication and authorization provided by KeyCloak
 - Enrichment Data API will accept data in multiple formats (including JSON, CSV, XLS, XLSX, XML)
 - Enrichment Data API is meshed using Linkerd